TJBChris/TRS-80Model12CardCage/tandy_emeritus/README.md

   **BP_Power-IDE_Cover_V1.stl** - The new backplane has components in places that the legacy Tandy backplane did not.
 This part prevents the solder joints for the dual 40-pin bus expansion headers and the power connector from contacting the metal chassis behind the backplane.

 * **External_Test_Fixture_STLs.zip** - Contains all of the parts necessary to build a housing for the TE Test Fixture board.
 Also contains the cable ribbon clips found in BackPlane_Covers_RibbonClip_STLs.zip.

+## Notes

+* All of the STLs that use screws/nuts use M3.
+Be sure to use metal screws/nuts.